VikasKumarGit/RedCarpet/README.md

-# RedCarpet
 RedCarpet is built with HTML and CSS3 that you can play this game by using any Browser.
 This is simple quiz game.
+In this game letters from english word or Sentence are placed at different blocks.
+Players have to find English letters of that word or Sentence by passing through the pointers.
+These Pointers help to player to find all the words across the panel and complete the sentence.